Exploring the CCNA Score Report: What's Behind the Numbers?

 The Differences Between Passed and Failed Scores

 This is a question that I am personally more interested in because CISCO will never tell you which questions you answered correctly and which ones you answered incorrectly.
-So if I unfortunately fail the exam, how can I improve my score?
-I compare the data of passed and failed reports using a Box plot:
+So, if I unfortunately fail the exam, how can I improve my score?
+I compared the topics of passed and failed reports using a Box plot:

 If you fail the exam, you can compare your report with the chart above to see where your scores for each topic are, so you can better plan your study.